-- FIL Life's business and financial performance over the past year - FIL Life's governance structure and procedures - The risks to FIL Life's business - The valuation of FIL Life under the Solvency II Regulations - The capital position of FIL Life under the Solvency II Regulations
+- FIL Life's business and financial performance over the past year - FIL Life's governance structure and procedures - The risks to FIL Life's business

+- The valuation of FIL Life under the Solvency II Regulations - The capital position of FIL Life under the Solvency II Regulations - A statement by the Directors and Auditors' Report

-This report has been reviewed and approved by the Board of FIL Life, prior to publication on 17th November 2016.
-As this is the first report since Solvency II implementation, no comparisons can be made to prior reporting periods.
+This report has been reviewed and approved by the Board of FIL Life, prior to publication on 3rd November 2017.
 In addition, FIL Life does not use an internal model and therefore internal model comparisons are not applicable.